 Data integrity is crucial to ensuring the validity, recoverability, traceability, connectivity, reusability and maintainability of data.

-Data is one of the largest driving factors in decision making for organizations of all sizes.
-In order to create the insights that drive these decisions, raw data must be transformed through a series of processes that makes it possible to be organized and for data relationships to be identified as insights.
-Data integrity exists to ensure the data remains accurate and uncompromised throughout this process.
-Poor data integrity can lead to incorrect business decisions and a distrust in the data-driven decision making process, potentially causing critical harm to a company’s future.
+Data is one of the largest driving factors in decision-making for organizations of all sizes.
+To create the insights that guide these decisions, raw data must be transformed and organized through a set of processes that make it easier to identify relationships in the data.
+Data integrity ensures the data remains accurate and uncompromised throughout this process.
+Poor data integrity can lead to incorrect business decisions and a distrust in the data-driven decision-making process, potentially harming a company’s future.

 Data can become compromised in a variety of ways: